How should your dog greet new people?

 It's okay to change it up!

-There's nothing wrong with doing different things in different situations — so long as you're clear with your pup about when they are and aren't allowed to make new friends.
+There's nothing wrong with doing different things in different situations.
+Just make sure you're clear with your pup about when they are and aren't allowed to make new friends.

 Some personal examples: